Concept of Basis Vectors and Directional Representation of Vectors

 These Basis Vectors \(e_1,e_2, ..., e_n\) forming the Columns of Identity Matrix are also called Identity Orthonormal Basis Vectors or Standard Basis Vectors and have following 2 properties

-All Standard Basis Vectors have Numerical Value 1 as one of the Components and have Numerical Value 0 as other Components.
+All Standard Basis Vectors are Unit Vectors that have Numerical Value 1 as one of the Components and have Numerical Value 0 as other Components.

 No 2 Standard Basis Vectors have Numerical Value 1 as Same Component.